Brandywine Regional Airport: New Owners and Improvements

 In 1997, Wilson put the airport up for sale as an industrial park.
 A group of pilots formed the non-profit New Brandywine Airport Club (NBAC) to purchase and run the airport.
 Wilson was supportive of this plan, and the sale to NBAC for $2.5 million closed on July 25, 1997.
 To raise initial financing, NBAC sold ownership shares valued at $10,000.
 Two shares were required for a Tee hangar, and four shares were required for a corporate hangar.
 In addition, owners were responsible for construction costs.
 In total, 50 Tee hangars and 10 corporate hangars were constructed after the purchase.

 After the purchase by NBAC, several significant projects were undertaken to rehabilitate and improve the facilities.
 The western end of Runway 9/27 was lengthened by approximately 300 feet in 1997.
 In 2001, the airport received a grant from Pennsylavania's Department of Transport (PennDOT) to develop an airport layout plan, which helped make the airport eligible for further federal and state funding under the FAA's Airport Improvement Program.
 Additional corporate hangars were constructed in 2004.
 In 2006, several projects were completed to improved safety and night operations: Runway 9/27 was resurfaced, new night lighting was added, a precision approach path indicator (PAPI) was added to the runway, and Taxiway A was lengthened to the western end of the runway.
 In addition, the airport commissioned a new AWOS weather reporting system in 2007.
 Once the AWOS was operational, the airport's FAA location identifier was changed to OQN from N99, and the airport was assigned the ICAO identifier KOQN.
 Since then, the airport received PennDOT grants to replace the fuel piping system, install a new airport beacon, and rehabilitate Taxiway A.

-The FAA classifies Brandywine Airport as a reliever airport for handling overflow general aviation aircraft from Philadelphia International Airport.
+The FAA classifies Brandywine Regional Airport as a reliever airport for handling overflow general aviation aircraft from Philadelphia International Airport.
 Brandywine is also categorized as a regional general aviation airport because of its significance within the metropolitan region.
 PennDOT's Bureau of Aviation classifies Brandywine as an Intermediate general aviation airport.
-A 2011 study commissioned by PennDOT reported that Brandywine Airport had an impact of $9.4 million to the state economy.
+A 2011 study commissioned by PennDOT reported that Brandywine Regional Airport had an impact of $9.4 million to the state economy.